CutmanMike/gvhre/MapCards.md

 ## LANGUAGE

 All you need to do to set up a map card is add a few entries to a **LANGUAGE** lump.
-The game will hand the rest.
+The game will handle the rest.
 Replace MAPNAME with the map code of your map (i.e MAP01).

 - **MAPCARD_NAME_MAPNAME** - The actual name of your map, i.e "Claw Fist".
 - **MAPCARD_SUBTEXT_MAPNAME** - Smaller text that appears under the name of your map, can be anything.